The History of the Decline and Fall of the Roman Empire: Legacy

 Many writers have used variations on the series title (including using "Rise and Fall" in place of "Decline and Fall"), especially when dealing with a large polity that has imperial characteristics.
-Piers Brendon notes that Gibbon's work "became the essential guide for Britons anxious to plot their own imperial trajectory.
-They found the key to understanding the British Empire in the ruins of Rome."
+Notable examples include Jefferson Davis' The Rise and Fall of the Confederate Government, William Shirer's The Rise and Fall of the Third Reich, and David Bowie's The Rise and Fall of Ziggy Stardust and the Spiders from Mars.